Finance Investment and Risk Committee

 In his spare time he likes to cook and bake, follow the NFL (American gridiron), and follow the political news.

-Mr Andrew Matthews is an executive leader with experience in finance, actuarial and organisational development.
-Andrew is currently Chief Actuary of Medibank Private Limited with responsibilities for governance, capital management and pricing.
-He has more than 25 years’ experience in financial services in roles including: as a Partner at Ernst & Young, in a range of leadership roles in actuarial practice across IAG and CGU Insurance, National Mutual, Trowbridge Consulting and the Transport Accident Commission.
+Mr. Andrew Matthews is a Principal and Actuary at Finity Consulting, and an Associate Professor at Monash Business School.
+He has more than 25 years’ experience in financial services in roles including: as Chief Actuary at Medibank Private, a Partner at Ernst & Young, in a range of leadership roles in actuarial practice across the insurance industry.

-Mr Matthews passionately believes in connecting the commercial and the humanistic; the contemporary and the indigenous; and the diversity of teams to create an environment for growth.
-He is a stroke survivor after experiencing a stroke in 2016 and benefitting from the support of The Stroke Foundation.
+Mr Matthews is a stroke survivor after experiencing a stroke in 2016 and benefitting from the support of the Stroke Foundation.

 Mr Matthews holds a BCom from the University of Melbourne, a Master of Science (Organizational Development) from Pepperdine University in California, and Fellow of the Institute of Actuaries Australia.
-Mr Matthews is a graduate member of the Australian Institute of Company Directors, and holds an accreditation in executive coaching.
+Mr Matthews is also a graduate member of the Australian Institute of Company Directors

 Mr Nunn holds a BSc (Econ) with Hons from Loughborough University, UK and trained as a chartered accountant with Coopers & Lybrand (now PWC), migrating to Melbourne in 1986.
 He is a member of Chartered Accountants Australia & New Zealand and a graduate of the Australian Institute of Company Directors.